Education in Australia

-Education in Australia encompasses the sectors of early childhood education (preschool) and primary education (primary schools), followed by secondary education (high schools), and finally tertiary education, which includes higher education (universities and other higher education providers) and vocational education (Registered Training Organisations).
-Regulation and funding of education is primarily the responsibility of the States and territories; however, the Australian Government also plays a funding role.
+Education in Australia encompasses the sectors of early childhood education (preschool and pre-primary) and primary education (primary schools), followed by secondary education (high schools and senior high schools), and finally tertiary education, which includes higher education (universities and other higher education providers) and vocational education (registered training organisations).
+Regulation and funding of education is primarily the responsibility of the States and territories; however, the Australian Government also contributes to funding.

 Education in Australia is compulsory between the ages of four, five, or six and fifteen, sixteen or seventeen, depending on the state or territory and the date of birth.